tsw-devel/pre-execute/README.md

 Teraterm
     -> Control
         -> Macro
-            -> you-auto-run.ttl
+            -> your-auto-run.ttl
 ~~~

 3. Then you are prompted to select markdown or textile, please specify an arbitrary file.
 Samples are prepared in the scenario directory.

 # Format to be executed